Ernie Herring: Playing career

 After his return he played again for Grafton Athletic in 1927 but they were relegated at the end of the season and he finished his career with the Newton Rangers in 1928.
 After retiring as a player he had been involved in the formation and management of the Avondale Rugby League club.

 Life and death

 On 20 April 1921 Herring married Edith Viola Wright.
 They had one daughter, Beverly Maureen Herring (1926-2019).

 Ernie Herring was a fire fighter by trade, enrolling in the force in 1916 at the age of 18.
 In 1929 he became the station officer at Avondale, Auckland.
-After attending a fire at Jerboa Manufacturing Company's wood furniture and toy factory in 1947 on September 17, at Puriri Street in New Lynn he collapsed and died of a heart attack in the ambulance on the way to the hospital.
+After attending a fire at Jerboa Manufacturing Company's wood furniture and toy factory at Puriri Street in New Lynn, on 17 September 1947, he collapsed and died of a heart attack in the ambulance on the way to the hospital.
 He was buried at Waikumete Cemetery, Glen Eden on the cremation lawn (B Row 1, Plot 187).